Retirement plan options for small business owners and freelancers

 What are my goals for retirement?
 Think about how you plan to live in retirement.
 For instance, do you intend to sell your current business but continue working elsewhere, or retire completely?
 Do you plan to maintain your current lifestyle, or perhaps downsize to a smaller home?

 Which retirement plans am I eligible for?
-Individual 401(k)s are designed exclusively for one-person operations, while businesses with a few employees may benefit from a Simplified Employee Pension Plan (SEP-IRA), and businesses with up to 100 employees may consider a Savings Incentive Match Plan for Employees (SIMPLE IRA).
-There's also a wide range of options available under the umbrella of a traditional 401(k), though that plan is less likely to be a viable option if you're freelancing.
+Individual 401(k)s are designed for companies which employ only owners and their spouses, while businesses with a few employees may benefit from a Simplified Employee Pension Plan (SEP-IRA), and businesses with up to 100 employees may consider a Savings Incentive Match Plan for Employees (SIMPLE IRA).
 Explore the ins and outs of each plan.

 Have I identified a transition strategy?
 If your business operations are large enough, finding a buyer whom you feel comfortable with to take over your business can be a lengthy process.
 Once that step is taken care of, the process of transferring ownership can be both complicated and emotional.
 Begin preparing your transition strategy in advance — as early as the initial business planning stage.